Hovsep Arghutian (bishop): Archbishop in Russia

 Arghutian's appointment came at a time of increased Russian-Armenian interaction.
 Catherine the Great's victories over the Ottomans and interest in the South Caucasus again raised Armenian hopes of gaining autonomy through Russian assistance.
 Catholicos Simeon and his successor Ghukas followed a cautious policy and remained loyal to Iranian rule.
 Arghutian, on the other hand, was a strong supporter of Russian expansion into the South Caucasus and believed that Armenians should adopt a pro-Russian orientation.
 He criticized the leaders of the Armenian Church for their cautious attitude towards Russia.
 Simeon and Ghukas both distanced themselves from Arghutian's pro-Russian activities to avoid provoking their Iranian overlords.
-Thus, Arghutian was able to act independently from the Catholicos in Ejmiatsin.
-Historian George Bournoutian describes Arghutian as “a major participant in swaying the Armenians toward a Russian orientation.”
+Thus, Arghutian was able to act independently from the Catholicos in Etchmiadzin.
+Historian George Bournoutian describes Arghutian as "a major participant in swaying the Armenians toward a Russian orientation."

 In the aftermath of the Russo-Turkish War of 1768–1774, Catherine the Great enlisted Arghutian's help to oversee the migration of around 12,600 Crimean Armenians to Russia in 1778.
 In 1780, Arghutian helped found the town of Nakhichevan-on-Don (now part of Rostov-on-Don) and five nearby villages (Chaltyr, Bolshaya Sala, Sultan Sala, Topti, and Novita) to house the Armenian migrants.
 From 1780, Arghutian was also the spiritual leader of the Armenians of Crimea.

 Arghutian cultivated close relationships with the Russian imperial family and aristocracy and hoped to use these relationships to bring about the liberation of Armenia.
 He was close to Catherine the Great and was a personal friend of her powerful favorite Grigory Potemkin and General Alexander Suvorov.
 He advised Catherine and Potemkin on Russia's policy in the South Caucasus.
-Arghutian also maintained correspondence with representatives of the Armenian settlements in Russia, Catholicos Ghukas, the Armenian communities of Georgia and India, various Russian statesmen, the Georgian kings Heraclius II and George XII, the meliks of Karabakh and many other figures.
+Arghutian also corresponded with representatives of the Armenian settlements in Russia, Catholicos Ghukas, the Armenian communities of Georgia and India, various Russian statesmen, the Georgian kings Heraclius II and George XII, the meliks of Karabakh and many other figures.
 Copies of many of his letters have been preserved, which serve as important sources for the study of the period.

 In 1780, Arghutian and the influential Russian-Armenian Ivan Lazarev met with Potemkin to discuss Russia's policies towards the Caucasus and Armenia.
 The signing of the Treaty of Georgievsk in 1783, by which the Kingdom of Kartli-Kakheti became a protectorate of Russia, encouraged Arghutian to increase his diplomatic efforts.
 The same year, Arghutian presented a proposal for a Russian-Armenian alliance to the Russian court which envisioned the creation of an Armenian state under Russian suzerainty.
 According to the proposal, the future Armenian kingdom would be protected by Russian troops paid for by the Armenians.
 Armenia would have a trade port on the Caspian Sea, and would be represented by an envoy in Saint Petersburg.
 The proposal contained descriptions of an Armenian flag and coat of arms.
 Arghutian and Lazarev also presented a more radical alliance proposal drafted by the Indo-Armenian merchant Shahamir Shahamirian, although neither proposal appears to have resulted in anything.